youcef0districts/TEST/White paper Markdown.md

 ##  **Table of Contents**

 1. Introduction: A preface to Blockchain Technology LLC
 2. Our vision
 3. Escalating Virtual and Augmented Realities to New Levels
 4. Use cases
 5. The Districts Ecosystem
 6. Market Opportunity
 7. Architecture: 3DCoin Blockchain
-8. Transactions 	on the network
+8. Transactions and blocks
-9. Scripts
-10. External 	Public API
-11. Nodes
+9. Nodes and chains
+10. Network status system
+11. Mining and proof of service
-12. Mining 	Rewards
+12. Scripts
-13. Tokens
+13. External/Public API
 14. Sub Currencies
+15. Districts land allocation
-15. Decentralized 	Applications
+16. Decentralized Applications
-16. Districts 	Visual Studio
+17. Districts Visual Studio
-17. Content 	Acquisition and Payments
+18. Content 	Acquisition and Payments
-18. Conclusion: 	The Districts 3D world
+19. Conclusion: 	The Districts 3D world

 ##  **Introduction**